cloudmesh-community/book/chapters/class/e516-syllabus-nodates.md

 [qemu.md]: https://github.com/cloudmesh-community/book/blob/master/chapters/cloud/qemu.md
 [githubprg.md]: https://github.com/cloudmesh-community/book/blob/master/chapters/prg/github.md

 Students need only to do one project.
 The project is conducted thought the entire semester.

+* Example chapters are indicated with :cloud:

 * Dates may change as the semester evolves